An alternative provider means any provider of higher education courses that:

 Can I access government loans and grants?

-To be designated the provider that runs these courses needs to meet certain criteria set out by the Government.
+To be granted course designation the alternative provider needs to meet certain criteria set out by the Government.
 In particular, they need to prove to Government that:

-- teaching quality at the institution meets minimum standards
+- teaching quality at the provider meets minimum standards

-This means that, if the Government has designated a course, the student can feel confident in the quality of its teaching and the immediate future of the institution.
+This means that, if the Government has designated a course, the student can feel confident in the quality of its teaching and the immediate future of the organisation.
+Only courses that have been granted designation will be available on the Student Loans Company (SLC) for student support applications.

 How much can I access?